LOYNO Master Plan: Library Services

 Business & Communications

-Meet your library liaisons Jason Ezell and Michael Truran.
-Jason and Michael provide instruction and consultations for CNSL A704.
-Check out their research guide for the counseling program and schedule an appointment with Jason or with Michael to discuss your research goals.
+Meet your library liaison Michael Truran.
+Michael provides instruction and consultations for CNSL A704.
+Check out their research guide for the counseling program and schedule an appointment with Michael to discuss your research goals.
 Students needing help finding articles for evidence-based research assignments should also make an appointment with a liaison.

 Criminology & Justice